junxit/us-congress-bills-117/metadata.md

 - 2022-09-08 — Introduced in Senate
 - 2022-09-08 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2022-12-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 640.
+- 2022-12-13 — Senate Committee on Health, Education, Labor, and Pensions discharged, by petition, pursuant to 5 U.S.C.
+802(c).
+- 2022-12-13 — Senate Committee on Health, Education, Labor, and Pensions discharged, by petition, pursuant to 5 U.S.C.
+802(c).